mdu830/CodingQuizGame/README.md

 # CodingQuizGame

-This is a small Web coding quiz to test your knowledge on the basics of web developement.
+This is a small web coding quiz to test your knowledge on the basics of web developement.

 Future updates:
 <li>